What is Confidential Information?

 Confidential information has no defined meaning, and there is no one test to determine whether the information will import an obligation of confidence (Ansell Rubber Co Pty Ltd v Allied Rubber Industries Pty Ltd ).
-Further, one must consider a variety of criteria necessary to determine whether a duty of confidentiality arises over information (Coco v A N Clark (Engineers) Ltd ).
+Instead, one must consider a variety of criteria to determine whether a duty of confidentiality arises in relation to information (Coco v A N Clark (Engineers) Ltd ).

-Further, confidential information may be specified in contracts, including employment agreements, non-disclosure agreements, sale agreements, and numerous other contracts.
+Further, confidential information may be specified in contracts, including employment agreements, non-disclosure agreements, sale agreements, and numerous other agreements.

 Common examples of confidential information include business processes, financial information, customer and supplier databases, methods of manufacture, technical drawings and data, computer code, ingredients, formulas, calculation methods, and customer lists.